edugca/xlDESSAZ/README.md

 # xlDESSAZ

-This spreadsheet exposes examples of how to seasonally adjust and forecast time series with X13-ARIMA-SEATS without having to leave Excel.
+This spreadsheet exposes examples of how to seasonally adjust and forecast time series with X13-ARIMA-SEATS without having to leave Excel (Windows only).
 It is intended to be used by researchers and the general public.
 It is NOT a product of the BCB, nor it is maintained by that institution.
 Use at your own risk!
 It is totally free and its code is open!